 Types of tests and evaluations to be performed

 A kidney transplant is a complex process.
 Various tests of the patient are to be performed before considering him as a candidate for kidney transplantation.
-These tests are done in both the cases, that is, whether the kidney is obtained from a living donor or a deceased donor.
+These tests are done in both cases, that is, whether the kidney is obtained from a living donor or a deceased donor.
 Following are some of those tests:

 - Blood typing: Blood typing is the initial test that is performed to evaluate the compatibility of donor and recipient.
 If your blood type matches that of the recipient, you must undergo another test.
 If your blood type does not match with the recipient’s blood then there is an increased risk of rejection.